Robert Gardner (golfer)

-Early life
+Early life and education

-Gardner was born in Hinsdale, Illinois.
+In 1890, Gardner was born in Hinsdale, Illinois.
 He spent most of his life in the Chicago area.
 He attended Phillips Academy in Andover, Massachusetts.
 He graduated from Yale University in 1912, where he was a member of Skull and Bones.

 While a sophomore at Yale, Gardner won the 1909 U.S. Amateur golf tournament over Chandler Egan at the Chicago Golf Club.
 He was the youngest winner, at 19 years, 5 months, of the U.S. Amateur.
-His record stood for 85 years until Tiger Woods won his first of three Amateurs at age 18 years, 8 months.
+His record stood for 85 years until Tiger Woods won his first of three amateurs.
+Gardner also finished runner-up at the 1911 Western Amateur while still in college.

-Golf career

-Gardner would make the finals of the U.S. Amateur three more times, winning in 1915 and losing in 1916 and 1921.
-He also lost in the finals of two other prominent amateur events, the 1911 Western Amateur and the 1920 British Amateur.

 Golf was not the only sport Gardner excelled at.
 On June 1, 1912, at an intercollegiate track and field competition in Philadelphia, he set the world pole vault record at 13 ft 1 in.
 This record would be short lived as Marc Wright vaulted 13 ft 2+1/4 in one week later at the Olympic trials in Cambridge, Massachusetts.

+Career

+After college, Gardner would continue to have success at the U.S. Amateur.
+Gardner won the event in 1915.
+The following year, he also reached the finals but lost.